neettatvic/Brand-O-Meter/README.md

 # Brand-O-Meter

 The Brand-O-Meter is the survey for customer reviews of produces or services.
+Find the Demo Survey [Here]([url](https://neettatvic.github.io/Brand-O-Meter/Brand-O-Meter-main-final/index.html)) for the reference.

 To measure brand impact and campaign efficiency, the creative of Brand-O-Meter is a solution to find answers and insights of the following questions:
 - What are the parameters to analyze the brand campaign?